suesslin/luki.github.io/_posts/2018-02-04-imitating-haskells-list-pattern.markdown

 length’ :: [a] -> Int
 -- If the input is an empty list, return 0 length’ [] = 0
--- If the input is one element, return 1 length’ [a] = 1
+-- If the input is one element (here \_, because we don't need the element), return 1 length’ [\_] = 1
--- Return 1 and add what results in using length on the rest of the list length’ (x:xs) = 1 + length’ xs
+-- Return 1 and adds what results in using length on the rest of the list length’ (x:xs) = 1 + length’ xs
 {% endhighlight %}